Mainbocher Corset (Tight)

 Horst utilized a large format camera mounted on a stand with a focusing screen using long exposures allowing him to manipulate his compositions down to the minutest detail.
 One wonders how long Horst spent adjusting the bands in the corset to achieve his most elegant image with the model holding her pose for prolonged periods given Horst’s long exposures.
 Mainbocher Corset was carefully composed with every detail planned; yet it is still the product of a special moment.

 Describing the context that the photograph was shot within, Horst says, “It was created by emotion…It was the last photo I took in Paris before the war.
 I left the studio at 4.00 a.m., went back to the house, picked up my bags and caught the 7.00 a.m. train to Le Havre to board the Normandie.
 The photograph is peculiar for me.
 While I was taking it, I was thinking of all that I was leaving behind.”

 Perhaps the impending departure from an adopted home and feelings of loss and anxiety allowed Horst to compose the image with an altered and perhaps more emotionally charged outlook.

-Art Inquiry: Mainbocher Corset, Horst P. Horst
+Art Inquiry: Mainbocher Corset (Tight), Horst P. Horst

 1939, Printed Later